Part 1 of Social Media Profile.

 Check the Discussion Forum frequently for interesting blog entries from your fellow students.

 Important: Post only two entries of any type per week.
-“Weeks” are Wednesday to Wednesdays.
-I will issue scores for the PRB assignment every Thursday morning.
+“Weeks” are Tuesday to Tuesday.
+I will issue scores for the PRB assignment every Wednesday morning.

 The PRB Assignment is worth 15 total points.
 Each blog entry is worth up to 2 points.
 Each comment is worth up to 1 point.